0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 Let's breakdown it down and understand

-- We imported `mongoose` package into the `model/model.js` file
+- We imported the `mongoose` package into the `model/model.js` file
 - We created a new schema named `devCredits`.
 The structure has the `credits` and `id`.
-Credits is the number of dev credits the person have and the id is the basically the discord id of the user (This API was intially created for a discord bot [Dev credits bot](https://github.com/Kira272921/dev-credits-bot) so the schema of the database is kinda based on discord 🤷‍♂️)
+Credits are the number of dev credits the person has and the id is the discord id of the user (This API was initially created for a discord bot [Dev credits bot](https://github.com/Kira272921/dev-credits-bot) so the schema of the database is kinda based on discord 🤷‍♂️)
 - We have finally created a model named "devCredits"

 ## Adding more features 😎